therealsamyak/uno-solver/contributions.md

 ## Contribution (What is the additional knowledge that would enable that problem to be solved?)

 ## Results (What data will be necessary to capture and communicate that new knowledge?
-What data will prove that the problem was previously unsolvable but now solvable?)
+What data will prove that the problem was previously unsolvable but is now solvable?)

 ## Experiment (What experiment will generate that specific data?)